Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 ![[question_2_graph.png]]

 The minimum degree is 2, of which nodes 1, 7, 4, and 3 consist of.

 The maximum degree is 5 which is held by node 6.

+Since this is an undirected graph the graph density can be calculated by 2()